crown133/Spatial-V2-for-Quadrupeds/ReadME.md

 It's realized by simulink subsystems which is nearly the same as "LegController.cpp" in Cheetah-Software.

 ### State Machine ###
-This module is designed to plan jumping trajectory in time schedule manually, which is very stupid.
+This module is designed to plan jumping trajectory in time schedule manually, which is very rough.